Avoid the Cliff Edge: Warning for Aussies

 Maximizing Future Investment Returns in a Changing Australian Landscape

-In today’s rapidly evolving economic environment, especially as the global landscape shifts, Australian investors need to reconsider traditional strategies to maximize future investment returns.
-For those in the 40-60 year-old age group, particularly those who have built wealth through Australian real estate or blue chip companies, the next two decades will present new challenges and opportunities.
+In today’s rapidly evolving economic environment, especially as the global landscape shifts from ‘Globalising, to De-globalising’, Australian investors need to reconsider traditional strategies to maximize future investment returns.
+For those in the 40-60-year-old age group, particularly those who have built wealth through Australian real estate or blue chip companies, the next two decades will present new challenges (that will likely erode capital) and opportunities (that if seized, like accelerate capital growth).
 This essay provides both a Warning for Aussies and explores how to best position capital for future growth and outlines the sectors to avoid and those with the most potential for success.

 The Shifting Sands of Australian Real Estate